ProctorEdu

 Emotional Symptoms of Test Anxiety

 Besides physical symptoms, some symptoms of test anxiety affect the students emotionally.
-For instance, they might have negative thoughts about their past or feel stressed, helpless, etc.
+For instance, they might experience racing thoughts, have negative self talk about their past, or feel stressed and helpless.

 Stress can affect their mental health, and they might experience more severe symptoms.
 Since students link their academic performance with their worth, it leads to a feeling of fear that performing poorly would not reflect well on their personality.
 As a result, they might face some of these emotional symptoms.